CrookedNumber/pmpbelt/README.md

     {u'urn:pmp:query:guids': u'Generate guids'},
     {u'urn:pmp:query:files': u'Upload media files'}]

-You can also access all links available in a document.
+( You can also access all links available in a document.
+SMACK! )

     home_doc.links            # all link relations
     home_doc.items            # item links, if available